openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

 OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
 In this interactive learning portal, to the right of this description you should initially see a terminal window.
 To access the web console, click on the _Dashboard_ button above the terminal window.
 You can switch back to the terminal by clicking on the _Terminal_ button.

-The actual URL for the web console is:
+The actual URL of the web console for your environment is:

 https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com

-If you click on this you will be taken to the _Dashboard_ tab.
+If you click on this you will also be taken to the _Dashboard_ tab.
 If you want to view the web console in a separate browser tab or window, right click on the URL and select the menu option to open it.

 The first screen you will see in the web console is the authentication screen.